 Pursuant to our Amended and Restated 2014 Equity Incentive Plan, or 2014 Plan, we are authorized to grant equity awards consisting of shares of our common stock to our employees, directors and consultants.
-As of June 30, 2022, we had

-1,391,211 shares of common stock reserved for future issuance under the 2014 Plan, options to purchase up to an aggregate of 8,557,926 shares of common stock outstanding and 497,559 unvested restricted stock units outstanding.
+As of September 30, 2022, we had 1,343,921 shares of common stock available for grant under the 2014 Plan, options to purchase up to an aggregate of 8,277,891 shares of common stock outstanding and 768,796 unvested restricted stock units outstanding.
 The number of shares available for future grant under the 2014 Plan will automatically increase on January 1 of each year through January 1, 2025 by 4% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
 On January 1, 2022, an automatic increase pursuant to the 2014 Plan occurred, resulting in 2,662,882 additional shares available for future grant under the 2014 Plan.

 In addition, we may grant or provide for the grant of rights to purchase shares of our common stock pursuant to our 2015 Employee Stock Purchase Plan, or ESPP.
-As of June 30, 2022, we had 762,923 shares of common stock reserved for future issuance under the ESPP.
+As of September 30, 2022, we had 762,923 shares of common stock reserved for future issuance under the ESPP.
 The number of shares of our common stock reserved for issuance under the ESPP will automatically increase on January 1 of each calendar year through January 1, 2025 by the lesser of 1% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year and 2,000,000 shares, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
 On January 1, 2022, an automatic increase pursuant to the ESPP occurred, resulting in 665,720 additional shares available for future grant under the ESPP.
-In addition, a warrant to purchase up to 33,988 shares of our common stock at an exercise price of \$3.31 per share was outstanding as of June 30, 2022.
+In addition, a warrant to purchase up to 33,988 shares of our common stock at an exercise price of \$3.31 per share was outstanding as of September 30, 2022.
+In connection with the Loan Agreement, on November 2, 2022 we issued warrants to purchase up to 26,078 shares of our common stock at an exercise price of \$14.38 per share.